Is Sparkling Water Safe? Truth About Carbonated Water

 Seltzer Water

 Seltzer water is regular water that has been carbonated.
-It is a more beneficial option than soda and can add somewhat amusement to your water consumption.
-Seltzer has a refreshing taste and is frequently used as a blender in alcoholic beverages.
+It is a more beneficial option than soda and can add some amusement to your water consumption.
+Seltzer is refreshing and frequently used as a blender in alcoholic beverages.
 Some bottled seltzer water includes added flavors.

 Tonic Water